ines-sainz/So_Long/README.md

-# 🐬 so\_long
+# So Long 🐬

-**And thanks for all the fish!**

-## 🎮 About the Project

 `so_long` is a small 2D game designed as an introduction to graphics programming using the MiniLibX library.
-It challenges you to implement basic game mechanics, window and image rendering, and map parsing in C. You'll get a taste of building your own game world — where the player must collect all items and find the exit!
+It challenges to implement basic game mechanics, window and image rendering, and map parsing in C using textures, sprites and basic gameplay elements.

 ---